openplanet-nl/nadeoapi-docs/docs/live/maps/remove-favorite.md

 ]
 ```

-Example response if a map is not on your favorite tracks:
+Example response if the requested map is not among your favorites:

 ```json
 [